JenaStark/InfoVisP5/README.md

 TODO:
 * Show x and y value details on hover, or project line on axis, or highlight x and y axis values in details view
 * Comparision of colleges--> maybe add graphs
-* change placement or style of axis labels - kind of hard to see when overlapped.
 * color selections, circles better
 * no need for college name to be there twice on details